rfarr/LogDefer-D/README.md

 ### Data

 The data section is useful for storing data that is associated with the 'context' of the event.
 For example storing a user's IP or session cookie.
 Also things like global request ids, operation status (ie whether the requested operation suceeded or failed), event data, etc.  Basically anything you can think of that you would like to be able to query by later.
-The only contraint on the key/value is that they are serializable to string via to!string.
+The only constraint on the key/value is that they are serializable to string via to!string.

 ### TimeProvider